ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 alone, rather than for all uses in the module.

 It might be helpful to establish conventions around which categories exist, such as ``partial`` for warnings about partial functions.
-Moreover it is unclear whether every identifier with an attached warning should have a category corresponding to the name of the identifier, as with the ``-Wwarnings:head`` and ``-Wwarnings:tail`` examples.
 These issues are currently left to individual library authors.

 This proposal does not provide a mechanism for organising or namespacing warning categories, as they are simply bare identifiers.
 Thus if libraries use the